electron/electron/docs/tutorial/launch-app-from-url-in-another-app.md

 In this next step, we will create our  `BrowserWindow` and tell our application how to handle an event in which an external protocol is clicked.

-This code will be different in Windows compared to MacOS and Linux.
-This is due to Windows requiring additional code in order to open the contents of the protocol link within the same Electron instance.
+This code will be different in Windows and Linux compared to MacOS.
+This is due to both platforms emitting the `second-instance` event rather than the `open-url` event and Windows requiring additional code in order to open the contents of the protocol link within the same Electron instance.
 Read more about this [here](../api/app.md#apprequestsingleinstancelockadditionaldata).

-#### Windows code:
+#### Windows and Linux code:

 ```javascript @ts-type={mainWindow:Electron.BrowserWindow} @ts-type={createWindow:()=>void}
 const gotTheLock = app.requestSingleInstanceLock()